 4. The person hasn’t gone through those feelings you go through when your divorce is final.

-That’s true, but who cares?
-That’s temporary.
+That’s true, but it might not make a difference.
 My opinion is that for most people, by the time their divorce is final, they’ve been checked out for so long, that the only thing you feel is relief, finality, and perhaps a little sadness, which lasts for about a day and a half.

 In closing, if you are dating someone who isn’t divorced yet, here’s my advice.
 Trust your gut, be honest with yourself, and be honest with the person.
 Talk to him or her about it.
 You will know which category the person falls into: he or she is ready to move on or they aren’t.
 And that could be someone who has been separated for a year or 10 years.